d-bohn/quantIm/README.md

     install_quantIm()

 ## Package Motivation
 The motivation to compile this package are entirely selfish.
 The `R` ecosystem has a number of excellent image manipulation packages (e.g., `imager`, `EBImage` and `magick`), however, they all do different things.
-This leaves the user to navigate a different packages for specific tasks, running the risk of incompatible data structures and non-reproducibility.
+This leaves the user to navigate different packages for specific tasks, running the risk of incompatible data structures and non-reproducibility.

 `quantIm` attempts to provide convenient wrappers around some common functions data scientists and computer vision researchers might utilize often when manipulating/assessing images.
 Additionally, with the implementation of RStudio's wonderful [`reticulate`](https://github.com/rstudio/reticulate) package, `quantIm` provides wrappers around some common computer vision functions written in python.